 - The fee is for a service provided as part of the mission of the University but for which unusual costs are incurred. (i.e., field trips, recreational events, etc.)

 - The service is a convenience to the customers and part of the University's academic, research or public service mission.

-In general, the SCRR, Comptroller/Assistant Comptroller and the Chief Financial Officer and Vice Provost for Finance will look unfavorably on fees, which have the following features:
+- In general, Financial Services, Senior Director/Director and teh Vice Provost for Finance will look unfavorably on fees, which have the following features:

 - The service provided for the fee is basic to the mission of the unit and University funds are provided for the service.

 - The goods or services are provided by local businesses and are not central to the mission of the University.

 05/04/2021: Updated references of Comptroller’s Office to Financial Analysis & Reporting Office; updated references to Service Center Review Committee to Financial Reporting Services; Updated title of CFO and VP for Finance to VP for Finance.